 These photos beckon beguilingly to those interested in bike-packing.
 The entire site is filled with gorgeous photography.
 There is no question that this is a go-to site for learning more about bike-packing, including the discovery of new routes and gleaning great insights from the web creators’ experience and expertise.

-Not only does this homepage convey an immediate sense of authority in their area of bike-packing, it also generates trust.
-If I were in the market, I would be comfortable purchasing from them because I perceive they know what they're talking about.
+Not only does this homepage convey an immediate sense of authority in their area of bike-packing, but it also generates trust.
+If I were in the market, I would be comfortable purchasing from them because I perceive they know what they’re talking about.

 Fourth, CULTIVATE opportunities to keep the relationship going.